TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 - **FIX**: The Boss Sentry Drone now uses the SentryDroneArmor type instead of HumveeArmor type.
 - **FIX**: The Boss Sentry Drone now gets extra health from DroneArmor upgrade.
 - **FIX**: The Boss Sentry Drone is no longer immune to ECMs (jamming logic added).
-- **FIX**: The Boss Sentry Drone now has the same vision range as all other Sentry Drones in Guard Mode.
+- **FIX**: The Boss Sentry Drone now has the same sight range as all other Sentry Drones in Guard Mode.
 - **FIX**: The Boss Sentry Drone now uses custom stealth detection range.
 - **FIX**: The Boss Sentry Drone no longer automatically attacks when stealthed.